allthatido/FileGPT/README.md

  - Navigate to the `models` folder

- - Download the LLama family model you want to test.
+ - Download the LLama family model (GGML V3 only) you want to test.
 Refer to README.md in the `models` folder.

  - install dependencies
    ```bash